 You are at some point, but they typically stay put.
 As sad as it is to leave your civilian friends every few years, it’s nice to know they’re not PCSing anytime soon and they’ll still be there for you to visit when you leave.

 3. Your civilian friends give your military spouse a chance to feel like a civilian.

-Although our civilian friends respect my husband’s work, they don’t view him as a rank or rate; they just view him as himself and I know he appreciates the break they give him from the military world.
+Although our civilian friends respect my spouse’s work, they don’t view him as a rank or rate, they just view him as himself and I know he appreciates the break they give him from the military world.
 Sometimes he just wants to be that chill guy that’s great at BBQing and nothing else.